 So what does consumer math even mean?
 Well, I assumed it would be opening a checking account, calculating interest on debt, and a bit of taxes, but what I found was even more.

 However, it goes beyond the technical aspects of financial literacy and includes sections on goal setting, time management, and resume writing.
 At first glance, these don’t seem like topics to include in a homeschool consumer math course, but by also addressing these ideas they are giving your child a road map for adulthood.

 Honestly, you could call this course Adulting 101.
 It covers all those things you wish you had learned in high school that would have made your young adult life a bit easier.
 I need help with some of these things even now!

-How is the Course Set Up?
+How is the Consumer Math Online Set Up?

 The biggest question is always, “how does it work,” so let me explain.